-Students must achieve a passing score (95 % or above) on the OCC Handbook quiz in Canvas prior to interacting with any clients in a practicum, student-counselor capacity (i.e., scheduling sessions, counseling, etc.).
-The quiz can be taken after completing clinic orientation in January and must be completed by February 8, 2021 at 11:59pm.
+Students must achieve a passing score (95 % or above) on the OCC Handbook quiz in Canvas prior to independently interacting with any clients in a practicum, student-counselor capacity (i.e., scheduling sessions, counseling, etc.).
+The quiz can be taken after completing clinic orientation in January and must be completed by DATE TBD at 11:59pm.
 (CACREP 3.D.)
-Students cannot start seeing clients in the clinic until they have passed the quiz.